aleph2c/miros/doc/batterychargingexample.rst

 more than that.
 This slip is dependent upon your operating system and what other kinds of computational loads you are running.
-Because of this, no two runs of the program will generate the same results, since the time difference comes to play in how the state of charge is accumulated."
+Because of this, no two runs of the program will generate the same results, since the time difference comes to play in how the state-of-charge is accumulated."

 :new_spec:`Ok, well it looks like you got the transition working, but I don't think you have enough loss in your battery, where did you get your internal